CPT symmetry: Derivation of the CPT theorem

 Consider a Lorentz boost in a fixed direction z.
 This can be interpreted as a rotation of the time axis into the z axis, with an imaginary rotation parameter.
 If this rotation parameter were real, it would be possible for a 180° rotation to reverse the direction of time and of z.
 Reversing the direction of one axis is a reflection of space in any number of dimensions.
 If space has 3 dimensions, it is equivalent to reflecting all the coordinates, because an additional rotation of 180° in the x-y plane could be included.

-This defines a CPT transformation if we adopt the Feynman–Stueckelberg interpretation of antiparticles as the corresponding particles traveling backwards in time.
+This defines a CPT transformation if we adopt the Feynman–Stückelberg interpretation of antiparticles as the corresponding particles traveling backwards in time.
 This interpretation requires a slight analytic continuation, which is well-defined only under the following assumptions: